Anyone care to take a wild guess on what camera this might be?

 Added by Michael Wong on October 22, 2010 at 18:33 —

-Among the most anticipated lots of a recent auction in Texas was a… Continue
+Among the most anticipated lots of a recent auction in Texas was a half-plate ambrotype of “The Gallant Pelham,” a native… Continue

 Added by Michael Wong on October 21, 2010 at 23:40 —

 The Gallery on the Green has been open in the decommissioned red telephone box on Settle’s village green since 2009.
-With its claim to be “probably… Continue
+With its claim to be “probably the smallest art gallery in the world” it shows nothing larger… Continue

 Added by Michael Wong on October 21, 2010 at 22:43 —

 Any BPH members carrying out research in this area will be pleased to know that there is a talk on British photographers who came to British Columbia in the 19th century.
-These early pioneers were there not only to record events, locations and people, but also to promote investment or… Continue
+These early pioneers were there not only to record events, locations and people, but also to promote investment or immigration.

 Added by Michael Wong on October 15, 2010 at 10:23 —